NSSAC/patchflow-data/docs/methodology.md

+# Methodology

-# Mapping GPW population data to GADM regions
+## Mapping GPW population data to GADM regions

 The GADM region geometries (GADM v3.6) were used to aggregate (sum) the raster GPW population (GPW v4 at 30“ resolution, using the UN 2020 estimate from GPW).